caramuto-redhat/work-planner/README.md

 # Work Planner MCP Server

-A comprehensive Model Context Protocol (MCP) server for querying Jira issues, Slack discussions, AI-powered analysis, and scheduled data collection.
-This server provides 21 MCP tools for comprehensive team insights through Cursor's AI assistant.
+A comprehensive Model Context Protocol (MCP) server for querying Jira issues, Slack discussions, AI-powered analysis, and automated data collection.
+This server provides 23 MCP tools for comprehensive team insights through Cursor's AI assistant.

 **🎯 This project is designed to work ONLY through MCP tools - no direct scripts or manual queries.**